Haydar Mirza

 The scene of his arrival in Istanbul appears in folio from a Divan of Mahmud `Abd al-Baqi, painted soon after the event in 1590-1595.
-The scene shows an Ottoman army entering the city, together with a group of Persians wearing Safavid turbans accompanying a young prince on a horse.
+The scene shows an Ottoman army led by Sokulluzade Hasan Pasha entering the city, together with a group of Persians wearing Safavid turbans accompanying a young prince on a horse.
 The Turkish inscription in the miniature reads "Good news for the Persians, may they be happy.
 Mir Haidar [a prince of 'Ali], the light of the eyes of Iran, is coming".
-It also appears in various Habsburg and Ottoman manuscripts.
+Further, the scene illustrates a panegeric poem entitled “In Praise of Sultan Murad Khan, on Whom Be God’s Mercy and Pardon, by Way of Congratulations for the Arrival of the Son of the Shah of Iran.”